curve

 The development, execution and adoption of a product is underpinned by user experience principles, with the customer at the heart of the product lifecycle.

-CX and UX share the same approach, because a user centered design process prioritizes users' needs, behaviors and feedback - ensuring that product features evoke positive emotions and engagement.
+CX and UX share the same approach, because a user centered design process prioritizes users' needs, behaviors and feedback - ensuring that product features bring positive emotions and engagement.

 Product management and user experience strategy

 User Experience (UX) design is the process of designing digital or physical products that provide a meaningful and satisfying experience for users.
 It involves research, design, testing and iteration to ensure a product meets user needs.
+UX design benefits from continuous insight, real-time journey execution and value measurement - so product teams can prove which experience improvements drive adoption, retention and outcomes.
 What are the key steps in the UX design process?

 Study market trends